 The Dept. of Species Services (DSS)

-Upcoming Exhibition at Gray Area Art & Technology, April 2026
+Solo Exhibition at Gray Area Art & Technology - Art +Tech

 2025- Now (On-going)